Tips and ideas on rewarding kids for doing their chores

 Help plan a family vacation

 Note: I am not saying give them a choice in rewards if you’ve asked five times and they finally do it.
 You are a parent you decide.
 You could create a chore chart and have them spin to do big tasks on certain days.
-I am just saying if you see your kid doing a good job and even if you had to remind them but only once and they gave you no lip for it, then you can say thank you for listening and doing what I asked I appreciate it.
+Kids need to feel appreciation.
+Simply telling them “hey I appreciate you cleaning your room without being reminded” Thank You.
 Small compliments can go a long way.

 It is ok to keep rewards simple, even just saying thank you can go a long way.
-As adults when we hear that we are doing a good job it makes us work harder and better right?
+Adults, when we hear that we are doing a good job it makes us work harder and better right?
 The same goes for kids you might not have to ask as much or often if they know they are being appreciated.
 I hope you enjoyed these tips.
-Let me know what your family does to show appreciation when they help around the home.
+What does your family do to show appreciation when they help around the home?
 Can’t wait to hear from you!